SougataMukherjee/DSA-and-Algo/readme.md

      12333 -->
 ```

-//Q53 extract multiple whitespace from string<br>
+//Q51 extract multiple whitespace from string<br>
-//Q54 longest substring without repeating characters<br>
+//Q52 longest substring without repeating characters<br>
 "abcabcbb" and "bbbb" ans is "abc" and "b"<br>
-//Q55 find the maximum sum of the contiguous subarray.<br>
+//Q53 find the maximum sum of the contiguous subarray.<br>
 Input: [1, -2, 3, 4, -1, 2, 1, -5, 4]
 output:10 [3, 4, -1, 2, 1]<br>
-//Q56 find the sum of all numbers divisible by 2 and 3<br>
+//Q54 find the sum of all numbers divisible by 2 and 3<br>
-//Q57 implement merge sort<br>
+//Q55 implement merge sort<br>
 input: [4, 2, 7, 1, 9, 3] output:[1, 2, 3, 4, 7, 9]<br>
-//Q58 implement quick sort<br>
+//Q56 implement quick sort<br>
 input:[3, 6, 8, 10, 1, 2, 1] output:[1, 1, 2, 3, 6, 8, 10]<br>
-//Q59 flatten a nested array<br>
+//Q57 flatten a nested array<br>
 input: arr = [1, [2, [3, 4], 5], 6] output: [1, 2, 3, 4, 5, 6]<br>
-//Q60 convert an array of objects to a single object:<br>
+//Q58 convert an array of objects to a single object:<br>
 input: arr = [{id: 1, value: 10}, {id: 2, value: 20}, {id: 3, value: 30}]
 output: {1: 10, 2: 20, 3: 30}<br>
-/Q61 write a function to find all keys in an object with a specific value.<br>
+/Q59 write a function to find all keys in an object with a specific value.<br>
 input: obj = {a: 1, b: 2, c: 1}, value = 1
 output: ['a', 'c']<br>
-//Q62 merge two objects:<br>
+//Q60 merge two objects:<br>
 input: obj1 = {a: 1, b: 2}, obj2 = {b: 3, c: 4}
 output: {a: 1, b: 3, c: 4}<br>
-//Q63 convert an object to an array of key-value pairs:<br>
+//Q61 convert an object to an array of key-value pairs:<br>
 input: obj = {a: 1, b: 2, c: 3} output: [['a', 1], ['b', 2], ['c', 3]]
-//Q64 find the intersection of two arrays:<br>
+//Q62 find the intersection of two arrays:<br>
 input: arr1 = [1, 2, 2, 1], arr2 = [2, 2] output: [2, 2]
-//Q65 update nested object property<br>
+//Q63 update nested object property<br>
-//Q66 remove Properties from an Object<br>
+//Q64 remove Properties from an Object<br>
-//Q67 check if Two Objects are Equal<br>
+//Q65 check if Two Objects are Equal<br>
-//Q68 check if Object is Empty<br>
+//Q66 check if Object is Empty<br>
-//Q69 count Properties in an Object<br>
+//Q67 count Properties in an Object<br>
-//Q76 basic understanding of curring and closure<br>
+//Q68 basic understanding of curring and closure<br>
-//Q77 create a utils functions of debouncing<br>
+//Q69 create a utils functions of debouncing<br>
-//Q78 create a utils functions of throttling<br>
+//Q70 create a utils functions of throttling<br>
-//Q79 create a memorize functions<br>
+//Q71 create a memorize functions<br>
-//Q80 basic understanding of for of loop<br>
+//Q72 basic understanding of for of loop<br>
-//Q81 create a polyfills of map method and forEach method<br>
+//Q73 create a polyfills of map method and forEach method<br>
-//Q82 create a polyfills of filter method<br>
+//Q74 create a polyfills of filter method<br>
-//Q83 Find the shortest string in array<br>
+//Q75 Find the shortest string in array<br>
 Input:['aaaa', 'aaaaaa', 'aaaaaaaa', 'aaa'] output 'aaa'<br>
-//Q84 swap two number with or without using third variable<br>
+//Q76 swap two number with or without using third variable<br>
 Input: a=10,b=20 Output: a=20,b=10<br>
-//Q85 create a simple breadcrumb using an array of object<br>
+//Q77 create a simple breadcrumb using an array of object<br>
-//Q86 Check If Two String Arrays are Equivalent <br>Input: word1 = ["ab", "c"], word2 = ["a", "bc"] Output: true "ab" + "c" === "a" + "bc" === "abc"<br>
+//Q78 Check If Two String Arrays are Equivalent <br>Input: word1 = ["ab", "c"], word2 = ["a", "bc"] Output: true "ab" + "c" === "a" + "bc" === "abc"<br>
-//Q87 Rectangle Overlap<br>
+//Q79 Rectangle Overlap<br>
 Input: rec1 = [0,0,2,2], rec2 = [1,1,3,3] Output: true<br>
-//Q88 Water and Jug Problem<br>
+//Q80 Water and Jug Problem<br>
 Input: x = 3, y = 5, target = 4 Output: true<br>
-//Q89 find unique paths in a 2d grid<br>
+//Q81 find unique paths in a 2d grid<br>
 Input: m = 3, n = 7 Output: 28<br>
-//Q90 maximum amount of money you can rob from a row of houses, represented by an integer array nums, without robbing two adjacent houses<br>
+//Q82 maximum amount of money you can rob from a row of houses, represented by an integer array nums, without robbing two adjacent houses<br>
 Input: nums = [1,2,3,1] so output is 1+3=4<br>
-//Q91 finding all possible paths in a 2D grid or rat in a maze(in 4 direction)<br>
+//Q83 finding all possible paths in a 2D grid or rat in a maze(in 4 direction)<br>
-//Q92 Sum of Array Elements and find max<br>
+//Q84 Sum of Array Elements and find max<br>
-//Q93 reverse an array<br>
+//Q85 reverse an array<br>
-//Q94 Transpose of a Matrix<br>
+//Q86 Transpose of a Matrix<br>
-//Q95 remove all even numbers<br>
+//Q87 remove all even numbers<br>
-//Q96 Convert UPPERCASE to lowercase<br>
+//Q88 Convert UPPERCASE to lowercase<br>

 # tree

-//Q92 Check if a tree is a BST or BT<br>
+//Q89 Check if a tree is a BST or BT<br>
-//Q93 find the lowest common ancestor (LCA) of two given nodes in the tree.<br>
+//Q90 find the lowest common ancestor (LCA) of two given nodes in the tree.<br>
-//Q94 Level Order Traversal of Binary Tree<br>
+//Q91 Level Order Traversal of Binary Tree<br>
-//Q95 Preorder traversal in binary tree<br>
+//Q92 Preorder traversal in binary tree<br>
-//Q96 Right/Left side View of Binary Tree<br>
+//Q93 Right/Left side View of Binary Tree<br>
-//Q97 Merge Two Binary Trees<br>
+//Q94 Merge Two Binary Trees<br>
 Input: root1 = [1,3,2,5], root2 = [2,1,3,null,4,null,7]
 Output: [3,4,5,5,4,null,7]
-//Q98 Sum of Left Leaves<br>
+//Q95 Sum of Left Leaves<br>
 Input: root = [3,9,20,null,null,15,7]
 Output: 9+15=24
-//Q99 Maximum or Minimum Depth in Binary Tree<br>
+//Q96 Maximum or Minimum Depth in Binary Tree<br>
-//Q100 check a tree is Balanced Binary Tree or AVL tree<br>
+//Q97 check a tree is Balanced Binary Tree or AVL tree<br>
-//Q101 Given the root of a binary tree, check whether it is a mirror(symmetric) of itself<br>
+//Q98 Given the root of a binary tree, check whether it is a mirror(symmetric) of itself<br>
 Input: root = [1,2,2,3,4,4,3] Output: true
-//Q102 Check it two trees are Identical(have the same value) or Not <br>
+//Q99 Check it two trees are Identical(have the same value) or Not <br>
-//Q103 Subtree of Another Tree<br>
+//Q100 Subtree of Another Tree<br>
-//Q104 Count total Nodes in a complete Binary Tree<br>
+//Q101 Count total Nodes in a complete Binary Tree<br>
-//Q105 Invert/Flip Binary Tree<br>
+//Q102 Invert/Flip Binary Tree<br>
 Input: root = [4,2,7,1,3,6,9]
 Output: [4,7,2,9,6,3,1]<br>
-//Q106 whether a binary tree is a full binary tree or not<br>
+//Q103 whether a binary tree is a full binary tree or not<br>
-//Q107 Recover BST <br>
+//Q104 Recover BST <br>
 Input: root = [1,3,null,null,2]
 Output: [3,1,null,null,2]<br>
-//Zig-Zag Level Order Traversal
+//Q105 Zig-Zag Level Order Traversal
 ![zic zag](./img/zig-zag%20traversal.png)
 Input: root = [3,9,20,null,null,15,7]
 Output: [[3],[20,9],[15,7]]

 # two pointer

-//Q107 Given two strings s and t, return true if s is a subsequence of t, or false otherwise.<br>
+//Q106 Given two strings s and t, return true if s is a subsequence of t, or false otherwise.<br>
 Input: s = "abc", t = "ahbgdc"
 Output: true<br>
-//Q108 Remove Duplicates from Sorted Array<br>
+//Q107 Remove Duplicates from Sorted Array<br>
 Input: nums = [1,1,2]
 Output: 2, nums = [1,2,_]<br>
-//Q109 trapping rain water<br>
+//Q108 trapping rain water<br>
 Input: height = [0,1,0,2,1,0,1,3,2,1,2,1]
 Output: 6<br>
-//Q110 Container With Most Water<br>
+//Q109 Container With Most Water<br>
 Input: height = [1,8,6,2,5,4,8,3,7]
 Output: 49<br>
-//Q111 Largest Rectangle in Histogram
+//Q110 Largest Rectangle in Histogram
 Input: heights = [2,1,5,6,2,3]
 Output: 10
 ![roadmap](./img/largest-rectangle.png)